H4CKY54CK/game-of-cmd/README.md

 # game-of-cmd
-Game of Life, but in CMD.
-Done poorly.
+Game of Life in pygame.

 ## Instructions